 The internet provides potential pet owners with a wide variety of information as well as the chance to purchase and/or adopt a pet from a wider area than would otherwise be the case.
 In fact recent moves to limit sales of pets by pet stores and tightening of Breeder Regulations encourage breeders to operate from outside the major cities and towns resulting in most puppies having to be sourced online.
 Provided you are as careful as you should be for any online purchase there is generally no problem.

-However there are regular examples of both local and off-shore based scammers advertising puppies for sale or operating scam Transport Businesses and in some cases purporting to be affiliated with various actual Pet Transport businesses including ourselves.
+However there are regular examples of both local and off-shore based scammers advertising non-existant puppies for sale, running fake rescue groups, operating scam Transport Businesses or purporting to be affiliated with actual Pet Transport businesses including ourselves.